Covid-19: Parliamentary committee system comes to a standstill

 Besides, the Parliamentary Committee on the China-Pakistan Economic Corridor (CPEC) will meet in Muzaffarabad on December 9, 10 and 11.
 During its three-day stay there, the 20-member forum will hold a meeting on the CPEC projects relating to hydel power, infrastructure and socio-economic development.
 A seminar will also be held on CPEC.

 Meanwhile, no early session of either the National Assembly or the Senate is planned any time soon due to the coronavirus threat.
-Discussions have been held on holding virtual sessions of the NA, but the opposition parties have opposed the move.
+Discussions have been held on holding virtual sessions of the National Assembly, but the opposition parties have opposed the move.
+A proposal was debated at the time of the presentation and debate on the last federal budget, but no consensus could be evolved on the subject.

+Senate Chairman Sadiq Sanjrani and National Assembly Speaker Asad Qaiser have also exchanged views on parliamentary matters in the backdrop of Covid-19 and the related SOPs.
+They have deliberated upon holding meetings of the standing committees and the two Houses.

+However, because of the intensifying political confrontation, there have been no consultations between the government and opposition parties or between the opposition and the Speaker to mull over ways and means to make the National Assembly and its committees functional during this difficult time.